touchlab/KMMBridge/docs/DEFAULT_GITHUB_FLOW.md

 `githubReleaseArtifacts()` is mandatory for this flow.
 Without that, files will not be published anywhere (there are other publishing options available).

 `githubReleaseVersions()` is highly recommended.
-This will use Github releases for release tracking and incrementing.
+This will use GitHub releases for release tracking and incrementing.
 You can use a different version manager, but you need to configure one.
 See: [Version Managers](CONFIGURATION_OVERVIEW.md#version-managers) for more detail.

 `spm("..")` only needs to be added if you want to support SPM.
 The parameter points at the root directory of your repo.
 In this case, we have the KMP module in a folder under the repo, so the repo root is one level up.
 This is where your `Package.swift` file should be stored.